enkelprifti98/Equinix-Metal-BGP/README.md

 ## This project aims to make BGP setup easy for Equinix Metal customers.

-### NOTE: This BGP automation script currently works across Ubuntu / Debian / CentOS / AlmaLinux / Rocky Linux / Red Hat Enterprise Linux / Alpine distributions.
+### NOTE: This BGP automation script currently works across the following Linux distributions:
+* Ubuntu
+* Debian
+* CentOS
+* AlmaLinux
+* Rocky Linux
+* Red Hat Enterprise Linux
+* Alpine

 Here are the steps you need to follow: